U.S. shoppers browse stores, buy online as Black Friday deals beckon

 “I mostly shop online but decided to drop in because I haven’t been to a store in a long time,” Flores said.

-Macy’s Chief Executive Jeff Gennette told CNBC that the retailer was better off this year than last, had robust online demand and was in a good place for holiday promotions, and shares ended up 2.1 percent.

-“We had a good start to the fourth quarter,” Gennette said.
-“Black Friday was very strong online, as well as the traffic that came into our stores last night and that are here today.”

-JC Penney climbed 0.6 percent and Wal-Mart Stores Inc edged higher.
-Amazon closed up 2.6 percent at a record high.
+J.C.
+Penney climbed 0.6 percent and Wal-Mart Stores Inc edged higher.
+Amazon.com Inc closed up 2.6 percent at a record high.

 Target Corp did not fare as well, with analysts noting that it closed its stores for several hours overnight while many rivals kept their doors open.
 Its shares fell 2.8 percent.